Arduino RTC – What is it and what is it used for?

 What’s more, with built-in battery-powered memory, RTC modules can keep time even if external power is lost.

-This ensures reliability when using systems that should function properly in the long term.
 Using an Arduino with RTC also allows for efficient power management by scheduling periods of microcontroller activity and sleep based on the current time.

 RTC DS1307 I2C real-time clock - SparkFun BOB-12708.